ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 **Advantages of K-means**
 * Very simple to run. (choose k and run it a number of times)
-* Most projects donot need quality sensitive clusters
+* Most projects do not need quality sensitive clusters

 **Uses of K-means**
 * Document classification